 To start: trim and hydrate.
 If your fruits and veggies are a little too soft or have gone limp, a little bit of water can go a long way to bring them back to life.

-Here’s what to do for a variety of fresh fruits and veggies:
+Here’s how to revive fresh fruits and veggies:

 Root Vegetables